Germany: Police arrest far-right threats suspect | DW | 04.05.2021

 The letters were signed by the "NSU 2.0," a neo-Nazi moniker.

-Peter Beuth, the state interior minister of Hessen, reported in mid-March that there had been 115 threatening letters signed with the "NSU 2.0" moniker.
-They had been sent to 32 people and 60 institutions in nine German states, with the letters also sent to neighboring Austria.
+Peter Beuth, the state interior minister of Hessen, reported in mid-March that there had been 115 threatening letters attributed to the "NSU 2.0" moniker.
+They had been addressed to 32 people and 60 institutions in nine German states, with the letters also sent to neighboring Austria.

 The letters were typically sent by email, but were also delivered by fax and text message.